- Tämä tapahtuma on mennyt.

 This training on financial administration is suitable for those who are about to start up a business and for those who are at the early stage with their business.

-The topics of the training are focused on administration and obligations of a business, but we will also cover topics for analysing and understanding your business.
+The topics of the training are focused on administration and obligations of a business, but we will also cover topics for analyzing and understanding your business.